azariiva/get_next_line/README.md

 # get_next_line
-Currently not supported because it was moved to libft.
+Currently outdated because it was moved to libft.